-A Brief History of Recovery Orientation in Addiction Counseling
+Recovery Orientation in Addiction Counseling: A Brief History

-William L. White

-Emeritus Senior Research Consultant Chestnut Health Systems bwhite@chestnut.org
+William L. White Emeritus Senior Research Consultant Chestnut Health Systems bwhite@chestnut.org

-The profession addiction of counseling is historically rooted in the lived experience of recovery, but the degree of recovery orientation in addiction counseling has ebbed and flowed over the course of the e field's history.
-Four overlapping eras illustrate the evolution in the field's recovery orientation-recovery orientation defined as respect for recovery-based experiential knowledge, a focus on the facilitation of long-term personal/family recovery, adherence to recovery-linked and scientifically-grounded service practices, and emphasis on the role of community recovery capital in the initiation and maintenance of personal/family recovery.
+The profession of addiction counseling is historically rooted in the lived experience of recovery, but the degree of recovery orientation in addiction counseling has ebbed and flowed over the course of the e field's history.
+Four overlapping eras illustrate the evolution in the field's recovery orientation orientation-recovery here defined as respect for recovery-based experiential knowledge, a focus on the facilitation of long-term personal/family recovery, adherence to recovery-linked and scientifically-grounded service practices, and emphasis on the role of community recovery capital in the initiation and maintenance of personal/family recovery.